 - It is given as a shot.

 - Some products need to be given into the fatty part of the skin.
 Some products need to be given into a muscle.
-Talk with your doctor or pharmacist if you are not sure how to use leuprolide injection.
+Talk with the doctor or pharmacist if you are not sure how to use leuprolide injection (prostate).

 - If you will be giving yourself the shot, your doctor or nurse will teach you how to give the shot.